KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ## Ideas / To do

+- Get rid of the get_wiki.py script -> update README (add create_modules_list.js)
+- Get images module README?
+- Get last commit date from git?
+- Add license
+- Add package.json
+- Use modules.json for website
+- Filter some keywords: MM, module, MagicMirror, Smart Miror, ...
 - Compatibility with the module list of `MMM-Remote-Control`: <https://github.com/Jopyth/MMM-Remote-Control/blob/master/modules.json>
 - Use data from GitHub API: <https://api.github.com/repos/MichMich/MagicMirror>
+  - Unfortunately we can't make many API queries.
+That's why we try to get the most data without the API queries.
+Maybe we can build the API query into the website.
+E.g. a detail button for each module, which then opens a window with more details (like open issues and stars).
   - Is there also a GitLab API?
 - Create test result overview (like a statistic).
 - Statistics per module